hammer-redhat/aap-multisite-failover-eda/README.md

 3. Credentials in Controller - You will need to create Openshift Token credentials in AAP to authenticate into Openshift and scale your CR's accordingly.
 ![alt text](screenshots/credentials.png)
 4. Ensure you have created and pushed an execution environment with the `redhat.openshift` and `ansible.eda collections`.
-5. Create the four job templates using the scale up/down playbooks for each site.
+5. Create four job templates using the scale up/down playbooks for each site.
 This equals out to 2 job templates per site (up/down playbooks are separate) and 4 playbooks total across both sites.
 Note that for these playbooks you will need to use your Openshift API credential created earlier as well as the `k8s_ee` as an execution environment that has the `redhat.openshift` collection installed.
 Once complete you should have four playbooks:
 ![alt text](screenshots/four_templates.png)
 6. With all of the playbooks configured you can now swap over to the `Automation Decisions - Event-Driven Ansible` tab on the left side of the screen to configure the following: